tfoxo/System.Cor3/README.md

 This projects' source code licensing defaults to [MIT] license (providing credit where it is due where necessary).

-For dependency licensing information, consult the project directory and/or the LICENSE.md.
+For dependency licensing information, consult the project directory and/or the LICENSE.md in this directory.

 ## LOG
 ### 20131028 - REVISION 32

 - Added the little FeedTool: `./Source-AppForms/FeedTool`